AckerlyXu/heima/articles/redis-cache/cache-how-to-geo-replication.md

 ### What region should I use for my secondary linked cache?

 In general, it is recommended for your cache to exist in the same Azure region as the application that accesses it.
 If your application has a primary and fallback region, then your primary and secondary caches should exist in those same regions.
-For more information about paired regions, see [Best Practices - Azure Paired regions](../best-practices-availability-paired-regions.md).

 ### How does failing over to the secondary linked cache work?